TacHawkes/HITRAN.jl/docs/src/spectra.md

-# Functions for absorption spectrum calculcation
+# Functions for absorption spectrum calculation

 The most important function of the module is the [`α`](@ref) function.
 Before using i, you have to initialise a database and use the [`fetch!`](@ref) function